marcodafonseca/Dynamo.ORM/README.md

 **This is still in alpha**

+Please don't hesitate to log issues or requests on GitHub.
+We are working everyday to make this more and more robust to ensure it will help more developers.

 The examples below use the local Amazon DynamoDb you would setup on your machine

 ## Example Usage